Encapsule-Annex/jsgraph/README.md

 **Return:**

 Returns a reference to the property object attached to the specified edge when it was added to the graph.

+## jsgraph.directed.DirectedGraph.setEdgePropertyObject

+        var properties = digraph.getEdgePropertyObject(vertexIdU_, vertexIdV, ref_);

+**Parameters:**

+- vertexIdU_ (required): the unqiue string identifying the directed edge's source vertex, U.
+- vertexIdV_  (required): the unique string identifying the directed edge's sink vertex, V.
+- ref_: whatever you want as long as it's serializable to JSON

+**Return:**

+Returns the edge descriptor object.

+## jsgraph.directed.DirectedGraph.toJSON

+        digraph.toJSON(undefined,4);

+**Returns:**

+JSON-encoded serialization of the contents of the DirectedGraph container.

+**Remarks:**

+Pass the JSON string returned by DirectedGraph.toJSON to method DirectedGraph.importJSON or the DirectedGraph constructor to import.

+## jsgraph.directed.DirectedGraph.importJSON

+        digraph.directed.DirectedGraph.importJSON(JSON);

+** Remarks:**

+JSON import adds vertices and edges to the current DirectedGraph container from an external JSON source.
+Duplicates are ignored.

 # Transforms